brainfoolong/form-data-json/README.md

 ## What's not supported
 * Write to `<input type="file">` It's impossible in javascript to set values for file inputs, for security reasons.
 However, reading file input as base64 data uri string is supported.

-## How to contribute
-* Please write an issue before you start programming.
-* Always test the official supported browsers.
-* Write all tests in `docs/tests/test.html`.
-Each new option must have an own test.

 ## How to use
 ###### Read form input values
 ```javascript